sagemath/sagewiki_to_gh-2022-10-10/dayscambridge2.md

  * [[/sprints|Coding sprint projects]]
  * [[/edu|Education projects]]

+== Video ==

+ * The raw super-high-res HD video is here, and can be played with VLC: http://wstein.org/sagedays18/

 == Schedule ==

  [[http://wstein.org/misc/sagedays18_papers.zip|sagedays18_papers.zip -- a zip archive of 23 research papers that are highly relevant to these talks]]